martinjrobins/diffsol/book/src/primer/weather_neural_ode.md

 Here, \\(y(t)\\) is the state of the system at time \\(t\\), and \\(f\\) is a neural network with parameters \\(p\\).
 The neural network is trained to predict the derivative of the state, and the ODE solver is used to integrate the state forward in time, and to calculate gradients of the loss function with respect to the parameters of the neural network.

-In this example, we will duplicate the weather prediction example from the excellent [blog post](https://sebastiancallh.github.io/post/neural-ode-weather-forecast/) by Sebastian Callh, but instead using DiffSol as the solver.
-We'll skip over some of the details, but you can read more details about the problem setup in the original blog post, and see the full code in the [DiffSol repository](https://github.com/martinjrobins/diffsol).
+In this example, we will duplicate the weather prediction example from the excellent [blog post](https://sebastiancallh.github.io/post/neural-ode-weather-forecast/) by Sebastian Callh, but instead using Diffsol as the solver.
+We'll skip over some of the details, but you can read more details about the problem setup in the original blog post, and see the full code in the [Diffsol repository](https://github.com/martinjrobins/diffsol).

 First we'll need a neural network model, and we'll use [Equinox](https://github.com/patrick-kidger/equinox) and [JAX](https://docs.jax.dev/en/latest/index.html) for this.
 We'll define a simple neural network with 3 layers like so